Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/10-LAB_SC_100_Lab1_Ex3_Secure_Infrastructure.md

 ## Part 1: Design a solution

-In this task you´ll design a concept to secure on premise environment inside your cloud infrastructure.

 ### Design approach

 The initial step involves analyzing the requirements based on the described scenario, understanding the objectives and defining the requirements.